Weave a Boho T-shirt Rag Rug With Easy DIY Loom

-A little while ago, I discovered a GREAT book on weaving T-shirt rug and other types of cloth rugs.
+A little while ago, I discovered a GREAT book on weaving T-shirt rag rug, wall tapestries, and other types of cloth rugs.
 The author’s passion is totally contagious, and I just have to make not only another rag rug but also a DIY rug weaving loom!

-To make a T-shirt rug, first we need to make some t-shirt yarn or any fabric yarn.
-Here’s a detailed tutorial on how to make t-shirt yarn and weave a round rug.
+To make a T-shirt rag rug, first we need to make some t-shirt yarn or any fabric yarn.
+Here’s our first tutorial on how to make t-shirt yarn and weave a round rug.

-Build a frame with 1x2s or other scrap wood you have, you can build them any size.
+You can build a simple loom frame with 1x2s or other scrap wood you have, you can build them any size.
 Secure the four corners with dowels so the frame is adjustable length-wise.
+See plan below-

 We did it in a even more simplified way.
-Instead of building the whole frame, I only set up the top and bottom bars, and screwed them into the wall.
+Instead of building the whole frame, we only set up the top and bottom bars, and screwed them into the wall.
 (If you don’t want holes in your wall, then build the whole frame like shown in the plan!)
 The nails are spaced at 1″ apart.

 Remember these two words: warp & weft.

-Warp: (in weaving) the threads on a loom (the pink yarn threads shown here) over and under which other threads (the Weft, in this case our colorful t-shirt yarn) are passed to make textile.
+Warp: in weaving, the threads on a loom (the pink yarn threads shown here) over and under which other threads (the Weft, in this case our colorful t-shirt yarn) are passed to make textile.

 You can use string or t-shirt yarn as warp.
 I used some acrylic yarn.